Golden State Warriors: 2019–2021: Return to San Francisco and injury struggles

-2021–present: Back to the championship
+2021–2022: Championship glory

 With the 2021 NBA draft lottery, the Warriors landed the seventh pick in the draft from the Minnesota Timberwolves from the D'Angelo Russell trade, and their own 14th overall pick.
 With the seventh overall pick, the Warriors selected the NBA G League Ignite's forward Jonathan Kuminga and with the 14th overall pick, the Warriors selected Arkansas guard Moses Moody.
 The Warriors re-signed Curry to a four-year extension deal worth up to $215 million.
 They also acquired Magic forward Otto Porter Jr. and Heat forward Nemanja Bjelica to one-year deals.
 On August 10, 2021, Andre Iguodala signed a deal to come back to the Bay Area.

-In January 2022, the team faced controversy after part-owner Chamath Palihapitiya repeatedly stated on a podcast that he did not care about the ongoing genocide of Uyghurs in China.
+In January 2022, the team faced controversy after part-owner Chamath Palihapitiya repeatedly stated on a podcast that he did not care about the ongoing persecution of Uyghurs in China.
 The team distanced themselves from Palihapitiya stating that he "does not speak on behalf of our franchise, and his views certainly don't reflect those of our organization."
-The Warriors' statement was criticized for not mentioning the Uyghurs or the Uyghur genocide.
+The Warriors' statement was criticized for not mentioning the Uyghurs or the genocide.

 On April 10, 2022, the Warriors clinched the third seed in the Western conference, qualifying for the playoffs for the first time since the 2018–19 season.
 In the first round, they advanced past the Denver Nuggets, and triumphed over the Memphis Grizzlies in the conference semi-finals.
-On May 26, 2022, the Warriors advanced to their seventh NBA Finals after defeating the Dallas Mavericks in the Western Conference Finals, 4–1.
+On May 26, 2022, the Warriors advanced to their twelfth NBA Finals in franchise history after defeating the Dallas Mavericks in the Western Conference Finals, 4–1.
 On June 16, 2022, the team won their seventh NBA title, beating the Boston Celtics 4–2.
 Curry, Thompson, Green, and Iguodala all won their fourth championship as members of the Warriors.

 In 2021, the Golden State Warriors, among other high-profile athletes and celebrities, were a paid spokespersons for FTX, a cryptocurrency exchange.
 In November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds.
 The Warriors, alongside other spokespeople, are currently being sued for promoting unregistered securities through a class-action lawsuit.
 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.